-• We want ALL STAFF to know to ONLY come to school when it is SAFE for you to do so.
+- Students arrive 2 hours later than normal start time. - We want ALL STAFF to know to ONLY come to school when it is SAFE for you to do so.
 Arrive at regular start time, if safely possible.
-Staff are welcome to ride the school bus as an alternate to impassable roads communication account for systems.
+Staff are welcome to ride the school bus as an alternate to impassable roads or stuck/disabled cars.
+Please be aware of the following procedures for addressing missed time for each scenario: